machu picchu, one of the most famous and beautiful hikes in the world

 • Start Point: near Lares village

 If you’re looking for a short hike to Machu Picchu that avoids the crowds of the Inca Trail, then the Lares Trek might be your answer.
-The route is best known as a way to experience some Peruvian culture.
+The route is best known as a way to experience some Peruvian culture, as it takes you through the traditional Andean villages of the Lares Valley.
 Many traditional weavers live and work in the Lares Valley, giving the area a reputation for quality handcrafts.

 The Lares Trek doesn’t require a permit and is still a lesser-known route to Machu Picchu.
-Although be aware that it is at a much higher altitude than the Inca Trail – watch out for acclimatisation!
+Although be aware that it is at a much higher altitude than the Inca Trail, topping out at the 4,830m-high (15, 846ft) Sicllakasa Pass.
+Like the Salkantay Trek, the Lares route concludes in Aguas Calientes.

 Other Machu Picchu Hiking Routes